syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/navigation.md

 ## Navigate to DropDown Calendar

 DropDown Calendar control to pick the date `Value` for `SfDateTimeEdit` can be opened by `ALT + DOWN` arrow combinations.
-DropDown calendar can be closed by `ALT + UP` and `ALT + Down` key combinations if dropdown calendar is already opened.
+DropDown calendar can be closed by `ALT + UP` and `ALT + DOWN` key combinations if dropdown calendar is already opened.
 State of DropDown calendar can be get from `IsDropDowOpen` of SfDateTimeEdit.

 DropDown Calendar provides key board support to change the selected date by keyboard.
-Date from different month, year or decade can be selected by navigate to next view on press `CTRL + UP` and navigate back to the old view on `CTRL + Down` key combinations.
+Date from different month, year or decade can be selected by navigate to next view on press `CTRL + UP` and navigate back to the old view on `CTRL + DOWN` key combinations.
 Selection in views can be changed by Right and Left arrow keys.

 ### Handle DropDown Calendar Programmatically